 What Are Shin Splints, Anyway?

 If you’ve experienced shin splints, you know that feeling.
-Searing pain shooting down your shins, usually (but not always,) along the inside part of the shin.
+Searing pain shooting down your shins, usually (but not always,) along the inside.

 Shin Splints are usually caused by overuse.